AFC Telford United: Stadium

 Telford play their home games at the New Bucks Head.
 The ground was renamed following renovation in 2000, having previously been known as the Bucks Head.
 During the renovations Telford United played with only two terraces in operation, with a small temporary stand situated on what is now the East Terrace and portable cabins in the car park were used for changing rooms.
 It had previously been home to Wellington Town and Telford United.

 The ground has a capacity of 6,380 of which 2,220 is seated and 4,800 covered.
 The club's record attendance at the ground is 5,710 against Burscough on 28 April 2007, the final day of the 2006–07 season.

 Rivalries

 Shropshire rivals Shrewsbury Town are traditionally seen as the club's main rival.
 Matches contested between the two are known as the Shropshire derby.
 However, due to the league gap between the two clubs, most meetings between the two sides are in the Shropshire Senior Cup.

 During United's time in the National League North through the late 2010s, a rivalry developed with near neighbours Kidderminster Harriers, based in North Worcestershire.

+Colours

+Telford play in their traditional kit of white shirts and black shorts, similar to that of its predecessor Telford United F.C..
+Their away and third kits often use the colours of red, blue (or a combination of the two), and yellow.

+Since the club's reformation in 2004, the club has had a single main kit sponsor for its entire existence, that being Capgemini.